WARNING: CYTOKINE RELEASE SYNDROME and NEUROLOGIC TOXICITY including

 Signs and symptoms of CRS may include:

-At the first sign of CRS, immediately evaluate patient for hospitalization.
+If not already hospitalized, at the first sign of CRS, immediately evaluate patient for hospitalization.
 Administer supportive care based on severity and consider further management per current practice guidelines.
-Withhold or permanently discontinue TECVAYLI™ based on severity.
+Withhold or permanently discontinue TECVAYLI® based on severity.

 Patient counseling